These clean beauty brands with zero waste packaging are a cut above your average non-toxic beauty company!

 …or better yet, combine a few of those qualities!

 If you’d like to start shopping for clean beauty brands with zero waste packaging, take a look at these innovative, creative, and highly conscious companies, below.

-Sustainable because: The brand uses sustainably grown bamboo and refillable products.
+Sustainable because: The brand uses sustainably grown bamboo for its zero waste packaging, and also creates refillable products.

-Sustainable because: Clean Beauty uses sustainably grown wood and recyclable glass bottles
+Sustainable because: Clean Beauty uses sustainably grown wood and recyclable glass bottles.
+These items are more sustainable than your typical bottle of water!

 3. Kjaer Weis